-PART VIII. - PRODUCTION.
+PART 8. - PRODUCTION.

-180. IDENTIFICATION OF WELLS AND PRODUCTION FACILITIES.
+180. IDENTIFICATION OF WELL AND PRODUCTION FACILITIES.

-The licensee shall mark each well and production facility with a notice in large, legible letters, of a type and size acceptable to a Petroleum Inspector, stating the name of the field and the well or production facility number.
+The licence shall mark each well and production facility with a notice in large, legible letters, of a type and size acceptable to a Petroleum Inspector, stating the name of the field and the well or production facility number.

-181. PROTECTION OF COMPLETED WELLS.
+181. PRODUCTION OF COMPLETED WELLS.